jaspector

 Inspector office hours at Ballard County Health Department, 198 Bluegrass Dr., La Center

-Do I need a building permit in Kevil, KY?
+01 Do I need a building permit in Kevil, KY?

 The city follows Kentucky Building Code (815 KAR 7:120) and Kentucky Residential Code (815 KAR 7:125) for all new construction, renovations, and mechanical/electrical/plumbing work.

-How do I apply for a building permit in Kevil, KY?
+02 How do I apply for a building permit in Kevil, KY?

-1. Contact City Hall for the correct permit form and checklist; no steps are published online.
+To apply for a building permit in Kevil, KY, follow these steps: 1.
+Contact City Hall for the correct permit form and checklist; no steps are published online.
 2. Submit the paperwork at City Hall during regular hours (8:00 am-4:00 pm).
 3. Work with the state-certified inspector to schedule reviews.

-How long does it take to get a building permit in Kevil, KY?
+03 How long does it take to get a building permit in Kevil, KY?

-How do I schedule a building inspection in Kevil, KY?
+04 How do I schedule a building inspection in Kevil, KY?

-Inspections can be scheduled via: State and Local Building Inspector Michael Sullivan: (270) 223-8699.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Kevil, KY via: State and Local Building Inspector Michael Sullivan: (270) 223-8699.
 24-hour notice required (county electrical permit requirement)..

-Other cities in Ballard County
+Other jurisdictions in Ballard County.

-View all Ballard County jurisdictions →
+All Ballard County jurisdictions →